lbab/Shio/README.md

 Improve the performance of your website via squeezing png and jpg files without affecting the quality of it.

-Shio (Shafan Image Optimise) does the compression using optipng and jpegoptim.
+Shio does the compression using optipng and jpegoptim.
 Compress a single image file or in a batch.

 See samples.php file for sample usage.